Jiu Jitsu Armbar: Everything You Need to Know

 The reverse armbar is among those sneaky and effective variations you should know.

-Otherwise, the reverse armbar can be extremely useful in certain situations, such as getting some cool sweeps or transitioning to other positions.
+Otherwise, the reverse armbar can be extremely useful in certain situations, such as getting cool sweeps or transitioning to other positions.

 The following are two fantastic reverse armbar variations you should try to learn.